davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

-         ts_entry_t **table;  // pointer to an array of entry pointers int capacity;  // size of the table (table[] array length) int size;      // number of entries currently stored } ts_hashmap_t;
+         ts_entry_t **table;  // pointer to an array of entry pointers int capacity;  // size of the table (table[] array length) int size;      // number of entries currently stored int numOps;    // the number of operations (put, get, del) performed } ts_hashmap_t;
       ```

       - While a true hashmap allows for any type of data to serve as both key and value, to simplify our implementation, we will assume that all keys and values are `int`s.

       - If you have time, you should look into how to support arbitrary key and value types.